That difficult second episode where most viewers return to give it another chance to see if it’s any good

 Introductions Part 2

-So a couple of years passed and the windows 98 piece of sh** computer was now literally in pieces.
-(I will note that my writing had been since printed off via a Lexmark z13, also a piece of sh**)
+So a couple of years passed and the windows 98 computer was now literally in pieces.
+(I will note that my writing had been since printed off via a Lexmark z13, also now in pieces).
+They were smashed up for data protection…

 That is the best way to dispose of any computer, smash it up and break the sledgehammer handle in the process (that actually happened).
 My efforts to pen Jack Thorn continued via a Tesco value notepad (very humble beginnings).
 Eventually I would go on to finish the first draft at the age of 15.
 I decided that I would rather not do school anymore and spend valuable GCSE (final exams) study time writing.